fabiobaccarin/allstate-loss/README.md

 Categorical features dominate by far.
 The strongest continuous feature is `cont2` with about 9.5% association.
 It is in the 30th place.

 ## Feature selection
 Because doing nothing is always an option, I ran a dummy regressor that always predicts the mean loss.
 I needed this to measure the benefit in predictive power between models in relation to this benchmark in percentage.
-This way, for each model I can compute how much the RMSE drops compared to the cost of running the model (represented by the time to fit)
+This way, for each model I can compute how much the RMSE drops compared to the cost of running the model (represented by the time to fit) for each model.